keptn/tutorials/site/tutorials/keptn-argo-rollouts-dynatrace-08-on-k3s.md

 Here is a rough overview of how this workflow looks like - below you find the details on the body to post into the edit field:
 ![](./assets/argo_rollout/0.8/trigger_build4_via_swaggerui.png)

 The Keptn CLI we used for our first three deployments basically sends a Keptn Cloud Event to the Keptn API endpoint.
-And thats exactly what we are doing here.
+And that's exactly what we are doing here.
 We are triggering a sequence in a particular project, stage and for a particular service and we pass some additional meta data such as the new image we want to deploy or also some labels (which we can also pass through the CLI but haven't done yet).

 To find the body please navigate to your Gitea UI for the demo-rollout project.
 In the main branch you will find a file called `staging.deployment.triggered.json`.
 This file contains the event that we want to send - already customized for your installation!
 It should look something like this: